-So, we now know that using the reverb processor’s built-in filtering tools will alleviate most of the frequency smearing and congestion (muddiness) that results when processing low frequency content.
+So, we now know that using the reverb processor’s built-in filtering tools will alleviate most of the frequency smearing and congestion (muddiness) that results when processing low-frequency content.
 However, that is never enough as we need to consider how each sound within the drum beat behaves.
-Some sounds will start and end at different times to other sounds and we have to accommodate for these start/end variances.
-Pre delay and early reflections can help a great deal in shaping the reverb’s behaviour over time and if coupled with sensible diffusion settings a clean and clear response can be achieved.
+Some sounds will start and end at different times to other sounds and we have to accommodate these start/end variances.
+Pre-delay and early reflections can help a great deal in shaping the reverb’s behaviour over time and if coupled with sensible diffusion settings a clean and clear response can be achieved.

 Diffusion parameters control the spacing in between the early reflections.
 The tighter they are packed together, the thicker the sound, and vice versa.
 The more diffusion you apply the thicker the reverb will sound.
 This can translate across as ‘dark’ or ‘confined’.
 If you apply less diffusion, the opposite happens; you space out the reflections further apart and make for a thinner reverb sound.

-In the video I explain the workings of a reverb processor and run through some examples using a drum beat sequence.
-I use the stock Cubase reverb plugin, Ozone and Valhalla reverb plugins so as to afford you a variety of different textures to choose from.
+In the Drum Reverb video, I explain the workings of a reverb processor and run through some examples using a drum beat sequence.
+I use the stock Cubase reverb plugin, Ozone, and Valhalla reverb plugins so as to afford you a variety of different textures to choose from.
 I explain how to structure each reverb for optimum settings when processing drum sounds and beats.

 Plugins used in this video: